Visit by Pope Francis to the Philippines: Day 3: January 17, Saturday

-Pope Francis departed from Villamor Air Base at 7:37 am PST for Daniel Z. Romualdez Airport in Tacloban, Leyte, on a chartered Airbus A320 flight operated by Philippine Airlines, arriving in Tacloban at approximately 8:50 am PST, where he was welcomed by Palo Archbishop John F. Du.
+Pope Francis departed from Villamor Air Base at 7:37 am PST for Daniel Z. Romualdez Airport in Tacloban, Leyte, on a chartered Airbus A320 flight operated by Philippine Airlines, arriving in Tacloban at approximately 8:50 am PST, where he was welcomed by Palo Archbishop John F. Du together with local government officials Leyte Governor Leopoldo Petilla, representative from 1st district of Leyte Martin Romualdez, Tacloban City Mayor Alfred Romualdez and Palo, Leyte Mayor Remedios Petilla.
 The pope's trip to Leyte was shortened as decided by the Vatican due to Tropical Storm Mekkhala (Amang).
 Leyte had been placed under storm signal no. 2 earlier in the morning by the Philippine weather service.
 The pontiff led the celebration of Mass on a specially constructed stage, composed of sawali or woven bamboo mats, at the airport.
 Among the languages used during the Mass were Waray, Cebuano, English, Filipino, Hiligaynon, Latin, and Spanish.

 At the Archbishop's Residence in Palo, Francis had lunch with survivors of Typhoon Haiyan (Yolanda) and of the earlier Bohol earthquake.
 He then blessed the Pope Francis Center for the Poor, a facility in Palo funded by the Pontifical Council Cor Unum.
 It has a clinic, chapel, home for the sick and elderly, and orphanage.
 Construction took five months and was completed in December 2014.
 The pope had a brief meeting with seminarians, priests, religious community members, and families of survivors of Typhoon Haiyan at the Palo Cathedral and blessed a mass grave of those who had died during the typhoon.
 He departed from Tacloban for Manila at 1:07 pm PST, apologizing for having to leave four hours before his scheduled time.

 Francis' arrival at Villamor Air Base in Manila at around 2:00 pm PST was greeted by high-ranking officials of the Armed Forces of the Philippines and Philippine National Police together with their families.
 Children and the sick lined the apron and were blessed by the pope.